-Trump signals Russia deal and slams 'obsolete' NATO
+Trump rattles NATO with 'obsolete' blast

 Republican members of Congress have sharply criticized the deal since it was announced in 2014.

-Trump's Twitter
+Trump on Twitter

 Trump said he doesn't intend to lay off Twitter once he's in the Oval Office and will keep his @realDonaldTrump account, according to the Times of London.